What is changing with the building regulations?

 Therefore, the government are aiming to reduce carbon emissions in the home by around 30%, with the overall aim of ultimately becoming net carbon zero.

 Commenting on the changes, Simon Bird of Rockdoor explained:

-Whilst we are proud to showcase the UK’s most thermally efficient composite door already, thanks to our S-glaze technology, high density polyurethane filled core and a 50mm thick sash, we are happy to implement further improvements to create an even higher standard for Rockdoor, in these uncertain times.
+Whilst we are proud to showcase the UK’s most thermally efficient composite door already, thanks to our S-glaze technology, high-density polyurethane-filled core and a 50mm thick sash, we are happy to implement further improvements to create an even higher standard for Rockdoor, in these uncertain times.

 Our drive for energy efficiency doors started many years ago in fact, with Rockdoor being the first Composite Door manufacturer to achieve the top rating of A++.

-To help meet the new legislation, our dedicated R&D team here at Rockdoor have been busy over recent months ensuring all our doors will comply, by making slight modifications such as upgrades and changes to glass specifications on certain door styles.”
+To help meet the new legislation, our dedicated R&D team here at Rockdoor has been busy over recent months ensuring all our doors will comply, by making slight modifications such as upgrades and changes to glass specifications on certain door styles.”

-Amendments to Part L of the regulations are set to improve the standard of u-values and energy ratings of manufactured products, in which the expected standard will vary depending on whether the products are for new build properties or are replacement units.
+Amendments to Part L of the regulations are set to improve the standard of u-values and energy ratings of manufactured products, in which the expected standard will vary depending on whether the products are for new build properties or replacement units.

-With the changes set to come into effect soon, only Rockdoors’ installed in England will be affected, although it is expected that the new regulations will be brought in by Scotland and Wales soon.
+With the changes set to come into effect soon, only Rockdoors installed in England will be affected, although it is expected that the new regulations will be brought in by Scotland and Wales soon.